 Concluding 4 day jaipur solo trip

-This was my last day in Jaipur, and I visited the City Palace in the morning, after having my breakfast.
+To conclude, this was my last day in Jaipur, and I visited the City Palace in the morning, after having my breakfast.

-I took a bike to Nahargarh fort because I wanted to treat my eyes and soul with those amazing views of the Aravalli hills.
+Altogether, I took a bike to Nahargarh fort because I wanted to treat my eyes and soul with those amazing views of the Aravalli hills.
 It is located around 6 KM outside the city of Jaipur.
 Nahargarh fort is open from 10 00 AM in the morning to 5 30 PM in the evening.
 The entry fee for overseas tourists is INR 200 and students are INR 25.

 Nahargarh is located along the Aravalli hills overlooking a beautiful lake.
 There are a food court and a restaurant at the top of the fort with an excellent view, Padao.
 The fort now also is home to the Jaipur wax museum and glass palace.

 To conclude, My Four Day solo trip to Jaipur came to an end.
 Jaipur is one of my favorite places, so I keep going back there again and again.
 Therefore, I am waiting for another trip to Jaipur to cover the places which were left uncovered.
 Especially, I would also love to visit the already visited beautiful places with another perspective.